rourien/kcc/README.md

                         separate volume [Default=0]
     --skipexisting=SKIPEXISTING
                         Skip processing specific files.
 0: Do not skip.
 1:
-                        Skip if wanted file already exists in the output directory.
-2: Skip if files were already processed.
-3:
-                        Use both options 1 and 2.
+                        Skip if the wanted file already exists in the output directory.
+2: Skip if the source file was already processed.
+3: Copy the already processed file to the output directory.
+4: Use both options 1 and 2.
+5: Use both options 1 and 3.
 [Default=0]
+    --copyprocessed     Additional option for --skipexisting.
+Copy processed files to the output directory.
     --padzeros=PADZEROS
                         Pad "_kcc(#)" with given number of zeros.
 [Default=0] --copycomicinfo   Copy ComicInfo.xml to generated file